AntonArtomovNM/AntonArtomovNM/README.md

  - Game development via Unity Engine 🎮⚡

- 📚 I'm currently studing in the "KhCTPC" college and the IT-Academy 📚
+ 📚 I'm currently studing in "KhCTPC" college and the IT-Academy 📚

  👀 I’m looking to collaborate on any projects that include C# and game making) 👀